ShivanKaul/facebook-chat-api/README.md

 <a name="getUserID" />
 ### api.getUserID(name, callback)

-Given a person's full name will do a Facebook Graph search and return all the ids ordered by however Facebook wants to order them.
+Given the full name of a Facebook user, the call will perform a Facebook Graph search and return all corresponding IDs (order determined by Facebook).

 __Arguments__